tildebyte/ChucK-plugin-for-ST3/README.md

 simple build script.
 The script is found in the build menu, and if you have your build settings configured to automatic then all you have to do is
         - start a new file, save it with a `.ck` extension
-        - write out your chuck code, notice the beautiful syntax highlighting and hints.
+        - write out your chuck code, notice the beautiful syntax highlighting, completions and hints.
         - hit the shortcut for build (cmd+B, or ctrl+B by default).
-            - A note about build settings: If you don't have build settings set to automatic then you must pick ChucK from the build-scripts manually.
+    - If you don't have build settings set to automatic then you must pick ChucK from the build-scripts manually.

 ## Features
 - Run the current ChucK program in ChucK, with the output going